 Though Louisiana law mandates automobile drivers wear a seat belt, motorcyclists can get ride without a seat belt, air bag and some other forms of protection found in traditional vehicles.
 This is just one of the many idiosyncrasies of Louisiana’s traffic laws that seem a bit hypocritical on the surface.
 Riding a motorcycle is an inherently dangerous activity, especially in New Orleans, Baton Rouge and other busy parts of the Pelican State.
+If you are injured in a motorcycle accident, contact us today to speak with a New Orleans motorcycle accident lawyer.
 Here is everything you need to know about motorcycle safety laws in Louisiana.

 Riding a Motorcycle in Louisiana?
 Wear a Helmet!